reboot-dev/reboot-hello/README.md

 pip install reboot-resemble-cli
 ```

-Now you're ready to [Run the application](#run-the-application)!
+Now you're ready to [run the application](#run-the-application)!

 <a id="run-the-application"></a>
 ## Run the application

 ### Install Python Requirements

-As with most Python applications, these examples have requirements that must be
+As with most Python applications, this example has requirements that must be
 installed before the application can run successfully.
 These Python
 requirements include the Resemble backend library, `reboot-resemble`.